anthonyhamilton360/ticket-lifecycle/README.md

 </p>
 <p>
 I have successfully logged in as John and recieved the tickect request.
-Click on the ticket toexpand the details.
+Click on the ticket to expand the details.
 </p>
 <br />